davidhwyllie/ADAPTIVEMASKING/doc/kraken.md

 # Running Kraken

 ## Background
-[Kraken](https://ccb.jhu.edu/software/kraken/) is a metagenomic classifier which assigns reads to taxa based on a dictionary.
+[Kraken](https://ccb.jhu.edu/software/kraken/) is a metagenomic classifier which assigns reads to taxa based on a database.
 For the publication, we used a custom database constructed from bacterial RefSeq in Genbank, plus a  human genomic build.
 Instructions on how to build this database are in Methods.